the-lambda-way/bruteforce-enigma/README.md

 Open up **crack_enigma.cpp** and in the main function place your code.
 Using one of the two provided algorithms, pass in an enigma model, a plugboard setting, and your ciphertext.
 Compile by running `make` or `make crack_enigma` and run with `./crack_enigma`.
 Takes about 7 seconds to compile on my machine.
 You could precompile the headers to speed this up if you want.

-Two enigma models are currently provided, m3 and railway.
-Look in *models.h* to examine the definitions.
+Look in *models.h* to examine the model definitions provided.
 A [CrypTool2](https://www.cryptool.org/de/cryptool2) variant of railway is provided, since it uses different notches than the standard.

 Two algorithms are provided to bruteforce an enigma cipher.
 The first, called `smart_decipher`, should be sufficient for almost all ciphers.
-It uses a similar algorithm as [practical cryptography](http://www.practicalcryptography.com/cryptanalysis/breaking-machine-ciphers/cryptanalysis-enigma-part-2/), by first finding the best rotor combination and position, and then from the top results finding the best ring positions.
+It uses a similar algorithm to [practical cryptography](http://www.practicalcryptography.com/cryptanalysis/breaking-machine-ciphers/cryptanalysis-enigma-part-2/), by first finding the best rotor combination and position, and then from the top results finding the best ring positions.

 The second, called `bf_decipher`, goes through every combination of rotor, rotor position, and ring position of a given enigma model.
 This algorithm is useful for very short messages, or complex ones that wouldn't score well using a quadgram scoring model.
 Since this requires over 300 million decryptions per rotor configuration, it can take a very long time to finish.
 See below for the performance characteristics on my machine.